- Has the biggest variety of NFTs on the market

 What is OpenSea?

-OpenSea is a decentralised marketplace that enables the buying, selling and trading of rare non-fungible tokens (NFTs).
+OpenSea is a decentralised marketplace that enables the buying, selling and trading of non-fungible tokens (NFTs).
 Once proclaimed as the "eBay for CryptoKitties", OpenSea has expanded beyond collectibles to become a marketplace for other types of non-fungible assets such as game items, music, domain names and many more.

 How does OpenSea work?